 “Everything happens for a reason” is often a response given to all manner of tragedies in the hopes of comforting sufferers.
-We attempt to cover some of life’s most brutal tragedies and losses—from miscarriage to rape to failure—with the vague sense that brokenness is not meaningless and frankly, benefit to the sufferer won’t be far off.
+We attempt to cover some of life’s most brutal tragedies and failures with the vague sense that brokenness is not meaningless and frankly, benefit to the sufferer won’t be far off.
 (Just hang in there and look for it!)

 When I read an article with angst toward this common assurance, though I didn't believe the writer's theology was biblical, her wrestling with “everything happens for a reason” was admittedly relatable.
 Quit saying this, she said.
 God’s will is not the bad things that happen to us, but the good we bring from the bad in how we respond.
 She painted a bleak picture of a small God impotently presiding over sufferers who must somehow manifest his un-sovereign will through their good responses to crushing circumstances.
 But she also made me think.

 For those of us who do believe in the sovereignty of God, “everything happens for a reason,” seems like an encouragement . . . because it tells us that someone perfectly good is in control of things that seem exclusively horrible.

 But practically, what is our expectation of this concept when we offer it to one another?
 Does everything really happen for a reason?
 And if so, what is that reason?
 Do we always see these reasons?
 Do we need to see these reasons to be comforted?
 Is the point of our comfort the very fact that we do see these reasons?

 There are three biblical principles that qualify what is true (and therefore, comforting) in the idea that “everything happens for a reason.”